Tourism

 Aviation services directly support the Territory’s economic development and underpin essential services such as healthcare, education, social welfare and movement of time-critical freight.
 It also plays an important role in keeping the Territory’s remote communities connected throughout the year, particularly those experiencing road closures during the wet season.
 The Territory’s expansive and isolated geography means there is a high reliance on air travel when commuting intrastate, interstate and internationally.

-In 2023, domestic flights to the Territory have mostly recovered to pre-pandemic levels, with over 1.6 million passengers flying through Darwin (up 31% from 2022) and 363,600 passengers through Alice Springs (up 46% from 2022) (Chart 15).
-Relative to 2019, flight routes are down 5.3% and are expected to recover once international markets fully return to the Territory.
-Aviation recovery in Central Australia has been slower than the Top End due to its higher reliance on international visitation.
+In 2023-24, domestic flights to the Territory remain below pre-covid levels, with over 1.6 million passengers flying through Darwin (down 2.6% from 2022-23) and 367,500 passengers through Alice Springs (up 1.1% from 2022-23) (Chart 14).
+Relative to 2018-19, flight routes are down 6.2% and are expected to recover once international markets fully return to the Territory.
+Aviation recovery in Central Australia has been slower than in the Top End due to its higher reliance on international visitation.

 Aviation access in the Territory has been challenged in recent years by frequency of flights, choice of airlines and supply-side issues due to lack of airplanes and crews.
-Runway works at Darwin Airport will continue throughout 2024, with the main construction element to be completed by the end of the year.
-Airlines have adjusted schedules and introduced other measures to mitigate impacts on operations.
+Runway works at Darwin Airport have continued throughout 2024, with new works on military aprons being undertaken in 2025.
+However, runway works at Darwin Airport are not expected to affect airline flight schedules, especially with airlines having adjusted their schedules and having introduced measures to mitigate impacts on operations.

-The Territory Government is supporting the development of aviation services in line with key priorities outlined in the Tourism Industry Strategy 2030.
 In July 2023, the TAAS became available for eligible airports to apply for funding to assist with rebates on aeronautical charges, which are passed onto consumers by airlines.
-The TAAS has delivered new flight routes and additional capacity across the Territory by reducing the barriers to establishing new routes.
+The TAAS has delivered new flight routes and additional capacity across the Territory by reducing barriers to establishing new routes.
+The Territory Government secured a number of new airline routes during 2024-25, such as Airnorth’s direct flights from Alice Springs to Perth, Jetstar’s new direct seasonal flight between Darwin and the Gold Coast, Airnorth’s flight from Alice Springs to Cairns, Indonesia Air Asia’s flight from Darwin to Denpasar and AirAsia Malaysia’s direct service between Kuala Lumpur and Darwin.
+All are expected to support visitation and place downward pressure on airfares.

 Source: Bureau of Infrastructure and Transport Research Economics, Domestic aviation activity